syenpark/syenpark.github.io/about.md

 ---

 ### __Interests__
-Artificial intelligence, machine learning, data Science, data mining especially for big data collecting, processing and modeling.
+Artificial intelligence, machine learning, data science; Data mining especially for big data collecting, processing and modeling.

-I am interested in making ues of data science skills to reproduce human beings for robots, chatbots, and fake people in argument reality or to create a media platform for mutual understanding in terms of press or to contribute to tackling climate change.
+I am interested in making ues of data science skills to reproduce human beings for robots, chatbots, and fake people in argument reality or to create an objective media platform bridging gaps in the world for mutual understanding and harmony or to contribute to tackling climate change.

 ### __AFLSP Scholar__